openmainframeproject/tac/process/contribution_guidelines.md

 This document captures the general guidelines for contributing to open source projects hosted by Open Mainframe Project.
 These guidelines express the provisions in the Intellectual	Property Policy within [Open Mainframe Project charter](https://openmainframeproject.org/charter).

-Note that each hosted project may adopt thier own guidelines, which would supercede these provisions in the case of conflict.
+Note that each hosted project may adopt its guidelines, which would supersede these provisions in the case of conflict.

 ## Two-factor authentication (2FA)